Blackcodehihub/Group1_StudyTrack/README.md

     - Change theme (Optional)
     - Browse the Page, can change password, can update profile avatar, and can Delete Account
     - In Change Password Modal:
-        It first verify your email
+        - It first verify your email
-            Example input:
+            - Example input:
-                Jodell.Doños@ctu.com
+                - Jodell.Doños@ctu.com

-        Then you can change your password(Must be atleast 8 character long):
+        - Then you can change your password(Must be atleast 8 character long):
-            Example input:
+           - Example input:
-                New Password: Jodell@123
+               - New Password: Jodell@123
-                Confirm Password: Jodell@123
+                - Confirm Password: Jodell@123

-        Click Save then press Ok
+        -Click Save then press Ok

     - For update profile avatar is you need to click the camera icon then choose a file  then click open